-Transmission shunt capacitor banks are removed from service to prevent high voltage until sufficient load (approximately 40% of system load) is restored.
+Transmission shunt capacitor banks are removed from service to prevent high voltage until sufficient load is restored.
 Shunt reactors are placed in service to help reduce voltages.
 Shunt reactors may be removed from service, as required, to maintain system voltages above the minimum desired voltage and within approved bandwidth.
 Static VAR Compensators are in service and on automatic control.